 - Montane 32-liter backpacks

 - Trekking poles

 What we eat largely depends on what we can get along the way, but this is the basic stuff we try to get because it’s light and/or nutritious:

 - Breakfast – If possible we buy oatmeal and mix it with raisins, cinnamon, nuts & seeds and we even may be carrying apples.

 - Lunch – Bread with hummus was a favorite in Jordan.
 In South Korea it was noodles with dried seaweed.
 In Turkey we’ll probably find bread but with what we don’t know yet.
 Hopefully we’ll find hummus.
 Non-vegetarian options will be easier to find, such as cheese.

 - Dinner – Noodles and red lentils, added with e.g. dried tomatoes, dried seaweed, dried mushrooms.

 - Extra – We’ll buy fruit / simple vegetables such as cucumbers/carrot/tomatoes and eat them on the spot or with the first one or two meals.

 - Snacks – The obvious such as nuts and dried fruits but in Turkey, like in Jordan, we’ll be adding to the weight by bringing halva, which is heavy, because it’s so delicious.

 We each carry our own stuff with Coen additionally carrying the tent and cooking stuff.
-Food we divide with Coen carrying breakfast and part of lunch/dinner and Karin-Marijke the snacks and part of lunch/dinner.
-Without the food and water we carry about 5 kilos (KM) and 7 or 8 (Coen).
+We divide the food, with Coen carrying breakfast and part of lunch/dinner and Karin-Marijke the snacks and part of lunch/dinner.
+Without food and water, we carry about 5 kilos (KM) and 7 or 8 (Coen).